Cincinnati Children’s provides outpatient care for hemophilia patients through the Comprehensive Care Clinic and Transition Clinic.

 Comprehensive Care Clinic appointments are usually scheduled every six to 12 months.
 Patients with special issues, such as frequent joint bleeds, may need to be seen more frequently.

-The Hemophilia Center also offers a monthly Transition Clinic.
+The Hemophilia Center also offers a quarterly Transition Clinic.
 In addition to providing medical care, physicians and nurses at the clinic help patients transition to the adult care setting and also help them address concerns about how to manage their condition as they enter college and the workplace.